Wiktor-Bruy/paw-haven/README.md

-# Hatynka Lapok
+# Paw Haven

-**Hatynka Lapok** is a team-based single-page web project aimed at helping homeless animals find a new home.
+**Paw Haven** is a team-based single-page web project aimed at helping homeless animals find a new home.
 The project allows users to explore animals, read their stories, view success stories, and find answers to frequently asked questions.

 ## ⚙️ Features